eizedev/PSItems/README.md

 Additional features or capabilities that benefit the community are welcome.

-If you find bugs, please report them on the issues page or, if you can, open a pull request directly with a solution.
+If you find bugs, please report them on the [issues page](https://github.com/eizedev/PSItems/issues) or, if you can, open a pull request directly with a solution.
+If you have a good idea for improving individual features or for new features, feel free to let me know as well.

 [github-actions-badge]: https://github.com/eizedev/PSItems/workflows/CI/badge.svg
 [github-actions-build]: https://github.com/eizedev/PSItems/actions